 Holders of a JFG restricted stock award received 286,729 shares of our common stock upon completion of the Spin-Off, which shares are subject to the provisions of the Transitional Plan, including generally the same risk of forfeiture and other conditions as applied to the original JFG restricted stock award.
 These restricted stock awards have no remaining performance or service conditions to satisfy, or any other vesting condition, and are paid dividends on common stock as declared but have deferred issuance dates through September 28, 2029.
-During the three months ended March 31, 2024 and 2023, 49,191 and 39,290 restricted stock awards were released as common stock, net of shares cashed out as fractional units, respectively.
+During the three and six months ended March 31, 2024 June 30, 2024, 2,915 and 2023, 49,191 52,106 restricted stock awards were released as common stock, net of shares cashed out as fractional units, respectively.
+During the three and 39,290 six months ended June 30, 2023, 11,454 and 50,744 restricted stock awards were released as common stock, net of shares cashed out as fractional units, respectively.

-As of March 31, 2024, the remaining restricted stock units and restricted stock awards are scheduled to be released as common stock as follows:
+As of March 31, 2024, the The remaining restricted stock units and restricted stock awards are scheduled to be released as common stock as follows: